 - Comprehensive resource packets so you can dive deeper in self and group study

-- Access until March 2022 to our online learning portal where you can watch all of the trainings, download your resources, activity guides and track your progress
+- Access through March 2022 to our online learning portal where you can watch all of the trainings, download your resources, activity guides, and track your progress

 Let's get to work!